Easter & Holy Week Fast Facts

 The Jewish holiday of Passover took place just before Christ's crucifixion and resurrection.

-The Eastern Orthodox Church uses other factors to determine the date and will celebrate this year on April 20th.
+The Eastern Orthodox Church uses other factors to determine the date and will celebrate on April 8, 2018.

 Christianity is one of the world's largest religions, with approximately two billion followers around the world.